Understanding Neurodivergence: Neuro-Affirming Workshops

 Specialist training in autism, ADHD, AuDHD, PDA, giftedness, and 2e profiles

-These trainings support teams to deepen their understanding of:
+These workshops support teams to deepen their understanding of:

 The diversity within neurodivergence